sfsu-csc667-fall19/final-project-tinpupper/README.md

 ## DOCUMENT FOR THE FINAL.

-The document for the submission is named "CSC 667 Final Document"
+The document for the submission is named "CSC 667 Final Report"